Dee-dev357/delta-demo/README.md

 # delta-demo
-the demo class for git and git-hub
+the demo class for git and git-hub./